-Question: “What dishes do you use in your home everyday?”
+Question: “What dishes do you use in your home every day?”
 I get this question several times a day it seems!

 Answer: Keep it simple.

-We have purchased most of our dishes at either Ikea, K-mart, New Seasons Market, or REI — but some of them can also be found on Amazon.
+We have purchased most of our dishes at either Ikea, K-mart, New Seasons Market or REI — but some of them can also be found on Amazon.
 I have included the links to our dishes (or dishes very similar to ours that I would confidently use with my family) below.

-All of the plain white Corelle glass dishes I have tested have been lead-free.
+All of the plain white Corelle glass dishes I have tested have been Lead-free.
 Point to note: keep the glass dishes (plates and bowls) and throw out the ceramic mugs that come with this 20-piece set (if you want to live completely Lead-free).
 Or (I just found out!), you can buy the 12-piece set with no mugs!
 All of the coffee mugs I have tested from these sets have had at least some Lead in them (the mugs are made of a different material than the plates).
 Some of the modern colored designs have also been Lead-free, but the same designs are not consistently available so I can’t make a recommendation for currently available designs that include colorful elements.

-Some of the links on this page may be affiliate links where a purchase made
+Some of the links on this page may be affiliate links where aNY purchase made

 after clicking will support this website without costing you ANY extra!